Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-principles/standards-vs-abstractions.md

   everywhere and having to change a lot when upgrading on breaking changes for things we don't actually care about.
 - We define extra standards where multiple industry standards exist to simplify our life, aid PR campaigns and increase the quality of our solutions.

+## The resulting methodology

+For some things abstractions work better, and for some standards work better.

+For components or systems that composable/reproducible and fit into one or more of the following:

+- high complexity exists and doing it "right" only has 1 or 2 options,
+- doing it wrong is very unsafe / too risky,
+- they are deliberately custom to a specific component or use case or system architecture, which is unlikely to change,

+then it is very useful to create libraries/abstractions to increase safety and hide unnecessary customisations and/or complexity.

+For everything else: it is more useful to standardise and provide reference implementations / samples of what "correct" looks like, and build these standards on top of existing industry standards and open source/purchasable abstractions.
+I recommend creating these standards _with_ engineers, to create buy-in and a more inclusive and collaborative engineering culture - and avoid "top-down decision-making" of these standards.

+By doing this, we create the largest amount of engineering ease whilst minimising the biggest costs.

 ## What should you pick